National Committees

 Council of Senior Advisors (COSA)

-The Council of Senior Advisors is a select group of SACNAS founders, elders, past board members, and leaders that provide strategy, counsel, and advice to the board of directors and executive director based on their history and institutional knowledge.
+The Council of Senior Advisors is a select group of SACNAS founders, elders, past presidents, and leaders that provide strategy, counsel, and advice to the board of directors and executive director based on their history and institutional knowledge.

 Conference Advisory Group (CAG)